Ernie Reyes Jr.: Career

 Reyes made his film debut at age 13 in the 1985 film The Last Dragon.
 The same year he shared the screen with Arnold Schwarzenegger and Brigitte Nielsen in Red Sonja.
 During this time, he also had his own television series, Sidekicks, a spin-off of the original Walt Disney one-time special The Last Electric Knight, alongside Gil Gerard presented by Michael Eisner.
 He also appeared in an episode of the hit television series MacGyver in 1988.
-Reyes had starring roles in Surf Ninjas, the second Teenage Mutant Ninja Turtles film, The Secret of the Ooze, as Keno, the pizza delivery boy.
+Reyes had starring roles in Surf Ninjas, and notably as Keno, the pizza delivery boy, in the second Teenage Mutant Ninja Turtles film, The Secret of the Ooze.
 He also served as the martial arts stunt double for Donatello in the first Ninja Turtles film.
 He later appeared in films such as Rush Hour 2 playing Zing and in The Rundown alongside WWE wrestler Dwayne "The Rock" Johnson.
 Reyes guest starred in three episodes of the TV series Kung Fu: The Legend Continues alongside David Carradine.

 In 2006, Reyes hosted the MTV martial arts reality show Final Fu.

 Reyes has a professional fight record of 3–0 in Strikeforce which was a large mixed martial arts organization but started out as a Muay Thai and kickboxing organization.
 Ernie fought Anthony Elkaim the WKA ISKA Champion.
 Reyes knocked out the champion in the 3rd round.
 His next two fights would be won by decision, including a unanimous decision over Veasna Thach, which aired on ESPN.
 Ernie Reyes Jr.'s fight against the champion Anthony Elkaim also aired on ESPN.

 Reyes has done motion capture stunts for blockbuster films such as Avatar and Alice in Wonderland.
 He also played a cemetery warrior in Indiana Jones and the Kingdom of the Crystal Skull who gets killed by his own poison dart.
-Reyes guest starred on NCIS: Los Angeles "The Frozen Lake" playing "Jay Thapa", a Nepalese soldier who is an expert in knife-fighting.
+Reyes guest starred on NCIS: Los Angeles "The Frozen Lake" and “Expiration Date” playing "Jay Thapa", a Nepalese soldier who is an expert in knife-fighting.

 Personal life

-In October 31 2007, he and his wife Lisa had a daughter, Lotus Blossom, who appeared in the 2020 film We Can Be Heroes.
-On January 7, 2013, he and his wife had a second child named Phoenix Reyes.

 In June 2015, it was reported that Reyes was suffering from kidney failure and was in need of a transplant.
 According to his sister, Reyes undergoes dialysis three times per week for four hours each day.
 His family set up a GoFundMe campaign to help raise $75,000 for his medical expenses.
 In August 2022, Reyes revealed that the transplant had been successful and that he was healthy.

+Reyes married Lisa Reyes in 2009.
+They have since divorced and happily co-parent their two children, Lotus Blossom and Phoenix.